The Last Kingdom of Al Andalus (The Play)

 MUHAMMAD.

-Tell him that we are a proud people that come from an incomparable lineage.
+Tell him that we are a proud people who come from an incomparable lineage.
 Our new home shall be better than the Alhambra.

 MORAIMA.